Benefits

 If you are alone with children due to a break-up with the other parent or you have previously lived together

 Confirmation of the break-up.
 The confirmation must be signed by both of you and show the date of the breakup.
-This is how a confirmation of divorce (PDF 35 kB) can look like (in Norwegian).
+This is how a confirmation of the break-up (PDF 35 kB) can look like (in Norwegian).
 This is not the mediation certificate from the family protection office.

 If you have applied for separation or divorce, but are not separated or divorced yet